arkworks-rs/algebra/README.md

 ```

 Note that because inline assembly support in Rust is currently unstable, using this backend requires using the Nightly compiler at the moment.

+## Contributing

+We welcome contributions to arkworks!
+Please follow these steps to contribute:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Implement your changes
+4. Add tests if applicable
+5. Run the test suite with `cargo test --all`
+6. Submit a pull request

+Before submitting your PR, please:
+- Format your code with `cargo fmt`
+- Ensure your code passes `cargo clippy`
+- Add documentation for new features
+- Update the README if necessary

+For more detailed guidelines, check our [Contributing Guide](CONTRIBUTING.md).

 ## License